lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 ### World Bank GitHub Group

 DIME team members can join the [World Bank GitHub group](https://github.com/worldbank/) to have access to premium features.
-To join this group you must first have a GitHub account.
+To join this group, you must first have a GitHub account.

 **Create a GitHub account**